 AI can be used in a variety of industries from manufacturing to retail, healthcare, travel, finance and energy and agriculture.
 Dr. Charm compared the likes of machine learning to traditional coding, and examined applications that could be created such as automated approvals for financial loans using AI applications.

 Dr. Charm also looked at risks such as the loss of jobs to automation and whether companies were ready to face the AI transformation.
 So how many of our current jobs will be gone by 2030?
-“Next year 3 percent of our jobs will be killed by AI automation.
+“According to a recent PwC study, next year 3 percent of our jobs will be killed by AI automation.
 By 2030, 30 percent of our jobs will be gone,” said Dr. Charm.

 Talent Development in the Greater Bay Area